 One-factor-at-a-time (OFAT) methods were widely adopted by scientists to simplify the study of complex systems.
 One component (factor) is picked at a time and its values (levels) are varied, keeping all other known components constant.
 In this way, the impact of the selected component can be tested at each variation.

-However, experimental optimisation using OFAT methods limits the breadth of the possible design space and, by neglecting certain factors or their interactions, often identifies an incorrect optimal state of the system.
+However, experimental optimization using OFAT methods limits the breadth of the possible design space and, by neglecting certain factors or their interactions, often identifies an incorrect optimal state of the system.

-For example, to execute a DoE optimisation of buffers used for construct assembly, there are different factors that could affect the final result, i.e. the transfection efficiency of target cells.
+For example, to execute a DOE optimization of buffers used for construct assembly, there are different factors that could affect the final result, i.e. the transfection efficiency of target cells.
 These factors can include DNA quantity, buffer component concentrations, enzyme concentration, temperature, time of incubation, and others.

-Furthermore, the lack of flexibility in coding lab automation means that even minor changes to DoE designs require users to re-programme the entire sets of sophisticated execution steps within the vendor software, which can become a huge time sink for scientists that want to carry out their experiment.
+Furthermore, the lack of flexibility in coding lab automation means that even minor changes to DOE designs require users to re-program the entire sets of sophisticated execution steps within the vendor software, which can become a huge time sink for scientists that want to carry out their experiment.

-With these problems in mind, we developed our own automation platform, Antha, which offers a codeless, user-friendly interface for designing, optimising, and executing sophisticated experiments, such as DoE optimisation assays.
+With these problems in mind, we developed our own automation platform, which offers a codeless, user-friendly interface for designing, optimizing, and executing sophisticated experiments, such as DOE optimization assays.

-Antha has been successfully deployed in a number of DoE projects, both within Synthace and across the wider industry:
+The Synthace platform has been successfully deployed in a number of DOE projects, both within Synthace and across the wider industry:

-Read about the automated ‘closed-loop’ DoE we performed in collaboration with LabGenius and their EVA platform to drive protein design evolution, saving ~70% time and providing them the flexibility to autonomously design, plan, and physically execute process optimisation as part of their end-to-end platform
+- Read about the automated ‘closed-loop’ DOE we performed in collaboration with LabGenius and their EVA platform to drive protein design evolution, saving ~70% time and providing them the flexibility to autonomously design, plan, and physically execute process optimization as part of their end-to-end platform

-Check out our application note, where we performed a DoE optimisation of 7-part construct assembly, going from 35% to >95% transformation efficiency in three iterations
+- Check out our application note, where we performed a DOE optimization of 7-part construct assembly, going from 35% to >95% transformation efficiency in three iterations

-When optimising construct assembly reactions, factors that can be varied include concentration or quantities of the buffer, enzymes, DNA components, or conditions like incubation temperature.
+When optimizing construct assembly reactions, factors that can be varied include concentration or quantities of the buffer, enzymes, DNA components, or conditions like incubation temperature.

-In this demo, we demonstrate how Antha can be used for a seamless execution of a DoE design for buffer optimisation in construct assembly assays.
+In this demo, we demonstrate how the Synthace platform can be used for seamless execution of a DOE design for buffer optimization in construct assembly assays.
 We were able to vary 5 factors at 3 levels each and at 2 temperatures, which amounted to a total of 486 reactions.